Vote Disclosure

 Interactive and Branded Display

-Visualize up to three years of Viewpoint voting data with interactive charts and filters, providing stakeholders with the exact insights they need.
-Showcase your data on a branded website for a professional, engaging experience.
+Visualize up to three years of Viewpoint voting data with interactive charts, tables and graphs, providing stakeholders with the exact insights they need.
+Showcase your data on a website branded with your logo and colors for a professional, engaging experience.

 Comply with Stewardship Disclosure Standards

-Our experienced team helps you navigate changes in reporting and disclosure requirements.
-Our Vote Disclosure reporting solutions currently support clients in meeting best practice standards including:
+Our Vote Disclosure reporting service currently support clients in meeting best practice standards for active owners including:

 - United Nations Principles of Responsible Investment (UNPRI)